kota-agency/trace/web/app/plugins/hide-admin-bar-based-on-user-roles/README.txt

 = 3.5.2 =
 Security Fixes and Improvements.

+= 3.5.3 =
+Compatibility tested & Tested with the latest WordPress version.

 == Upgrade Notice ==
 Always keep updated.
 We frequently provide latest updates to run plugin smoothly with all other WordPress plugins and themes.